ploomber/jupysql/doc/community/developer-guide.md

 To see some sample tests, [click here.](https://github.com/ploomber/jupysql/blob/master/src/tests/test_magic.py)

-The `ip` object is an IPython sessions that is created like this:
+The `ip` object is an IPython session that is created like this:

 ```{code-cell} ipython3
 from sql._testing import TestingShell